 Today CFD Online is the largest and most popular CFD site on the Internet.
-During a typical week the web site is visited by 48,000 people (unique IP addresses), downloading more than 350,000 web pages per week.
-In total there are more than 6,700 web sites around the world with links to CFD Online.
-In 2012 CFD Online celebrated 18 years of uninterrupted service to the CFD community!
+During a typical week the web site is visited by more than 81,000 people (unique IP addresses), downloading 570,000 web pages per week.
+In total there are more than 8,000 web sites around the world with links to CFD Online.
+In 2016 CFD Online celebrated 22 years of uninterrupted service to the CFD community!
 CFD Online continues to grow and strengthen its position as the world's leading CFD portal.
 CFD Online is top-listed by all major search engines and has received many awards over the years.

-2012 was a very successful year for CFD Online.
-We had a fantastic growth in traffic and for the first year ever CFD Online on average delivered more than 1.5 million web-pages per month to visitors!
+2016 was a very successful year for CFD Online.
+We had a fantastic growth in traffic and for the first year ever CFD Online on average delivered more than 2.5 million web-pages per month to our visitors!
 Both the number of read web pages and the number of unique visitors (IP addresses) reached new record levels.
-The number of read web-pages increased by 17% and the number of unique visitors increased by 11% compared to the previous year.
-The new forum section, launched in March 2009, has continued to develop very well and has helped to increase the traffic in 2012.
-The bar chart above shows the 12-month trailing average of the number of web pages delivered from CFD Online per month over the last 15 years.
-As can be seen, web-site traffic to CFD Online continues to grow steadily year after year and no tendencies of a reduced growth can be seen.
+The number of read web-pages increased by 39% and the number of unique visitors increased by 13% compared to the previous year.
+This is the strongest growth in traffic that we have ever had.
+The bar chart above shows the 12-month trailing average of the number of web pages delivered from CFD Online per month over the previous 18 years.

-Note that these statistics exclude access from robots and common search engines like Google and Yahoo.
+Note that these statistics exclude access from robots and common search engines like Google, Bing and Yahoo.
 This is necessary in order to give a true representation of the traffic from real humans.
 Otherwise the quickly growing traffic from Google and other search engines robots would completely overshadow human visitors.

 The pie chart below shows the relative number of page-downloads for the different services at CFD Online.
-In total, the discussion forums are still the most popular section, with 48% of all the page-views.
-The CFD-Wiki has 18%, the CFD Jobs Database 14%, the Events calendar 9% and the Links section 2% of all page-views.
+In total, the discussion forums are still the most popular section, with 46% of all the page-views.
+The CFD-Wiki has 33%, the Events calendar 7%, the CFD Jobs Database 8%, and the Links section 1% of all page-views.

-The strong growth in traffic to the discussion forums and the CFD-Wiki seen in previous years has continued also in 2012.
+The strong growth in traffic to the discussion forums, seen in previous years, has continued also in 2016.
 CFD Online remains the most popular meeting place on the net for free and independent discussions about CFD.
 Users seem to prefer the open forums at CFD Online over closed forums run by code vendors.
 The following services are currently available at CFD Online:

 The most popular meeting place on the net for people interested in CFD.
-The forums have 390,000 archived messages from the previous 15 years.
-Several new mesh generation and visualization forums have been opened recently.
-In 2012 forum traffic continued to grow quickly.
+The forums have more than 600,000 archived messages in 150,000 threads from the previous 19 years.

 The links section is very well known in the CFD world and continues to attract many return visitors year after year.
 It has been the largest collection of CFD links available on the net since it was introduced in 1994.
 In 2012 a major overhaul of the whole links section was done.

 The CFD Jobs Database is the section that attracts most people.
-The CFD Jobs Database is visited by more than 1,200 job-seekers every day!
+The CFD Jobs Database is visited by more than 1,400 job-seekers every day!
 It is a very good way to recruit CFD experts.
-The CFD Jobs Database has had more than 200 open positions advertised throughout 2012.
+The CFD Jobs Database has had about 200 open positions advertised throughout 2016.

 The Books Guide is intended to assist students and professionals in finding good CFD books.
 The guide includes more than 200 books.
 After the server upgrade we have had problems with incompatibilities with the new hosting system.
 We hope to solve this soon.

 This service is intended to help students and professionals to find CFD related conferences, courses and workshops.
-The calendar currently includes 30 upcoming CFD events and since the service was opened in 2002 1,746 events have been advertised in it.
+The calendar currently includes 52 upcoming CFD events and since the service was opened in 2002 more than 2,600 events have been advertised in it.

 The tools section contains online tools useful for CFD engineers and students: Two calculators, a unit converter, a Y+ estimation tool and a tool to convert and estimate turbulent properties.